inverno-io/inverno-tools/inverno-maven-plugin/README.md

 </project>
 ```

 By default the `docker` command is used but it is possible to specify the path to the Docker CLI in the `inverno.container.docker.executable` parameter.

-> As for `build-app` goal, this goal uses `jpackage` tool so if you intend to use a JDK&lt;16 you'll need to explicitly add the `jdk.incubator.jpackage` module in `MAVEN_OPTS`:
+> As for `package-app` goal, this goal uses `jpackage` tool so if you intend to use a JDK&lt;16 you'll need to explicitly add the `jdk.incubator.jpackage` module in `MAVEN_OPTS`:
 > ```plaintext
 > $ export MAVEN_OPTS="--add-modules jdk.incubator.jpackage"
 > ```

-### Deploy the container image to a registry
+### Deploy an application container image to a registry

 The `inverno:deploy-image` goal builds a container image and deploy it to an image registry.